Frequently Asked Questions

 What is your cancellation policy

 My commitment is to hold the space open for you and be available for you at this time.
 Your commitment is to attend and pay for each session.
 If you are ill or unable to attend I will try to find you another time in the week, but this may not always be possible.
-I do allow for 2 missed sessions in a year for additional holiday etc. (this is in addition to my breaks that add up to 8 weeks per year).
 Any other cancellations will be charged.
+I take a total of 8 weeks holiday over the year, these are at Christmas, Easter, and a longer break in summer.
+I may need to take other weeks here and there, but I would give you lots of notice.
+Of course you are not expected to pay for any sessions I cancel or take for holiday.

 How long will I need to be in therapy?

 I usually work with an open-ended approach, which means that we may not need to establish from the beginning how long we will work together.
-Therapy can be a slow process, allowing the relationship between us to strengthen and unfold.
+I can also work with you over a set period of time if you have limited time/resources.
+Short-term therapy or counselling can also be effective if the objectives are agreed between us.
+Therapy can also be a slow process, allowing the relationship between us to strengthen and unfold.
 If you decide that you would like to end the therapy, I ask for at least four weeks notice, and we would work toward that ending together.

 How do I know that everything I tell you remains confidential?